-HESA and Jisc collaborates with The Guardian and The Sunday Times to produce interactive HE league table dashboards
+HESA and Jisc collaborate with The Guardian and The Sunday Times to produce interactive HE league table dashboards

 HESA and Jisc have developed an agreement with both The Guardian and The Times/Sunday Times to publish interactive dashboards of rankings and measures drawn from their higher education league tables.